 Presenting Your Work at the Workshop

-Nevertheless, if you have work in progress that you would like to present for discussion and feedback at a different time of the year, please let us know.
-Workshop schedules are sometimes flexible, and we might be able to accommodate you.
+The workshop’s general call for submissions occurs each summer, and has now closed for the 2021-2022 academic year.
+Nevertheless, the workshop will continue to consider submissions on a rolling basis, particularly from UChicago PhD students.
+If you have work in progress that you would like to present for discussion and feedback at a different time of the year, please let us know.

 Keeping in Touch